Joan Freeman (actress): Career

-In 1964, Freeman played the role of Elizabeth Dunn secretary to Dr. James Stone in the episode "Behold Eck" in the TV series The Outer Limits.
+In 1964, Freeman played the role of Elizabeth Dunn secretary to Dr. James Stone in the episode "Behold, Eck!" in the TV series The Outer Limits.
 She co-starred in The Rounders, a 1965 comedy film based on the novel of the same name by Max Evans.

 Freeman is perhaps best known for her roles in two musical films.
 In 1964, she was the love interest of Elvis Presley in Roustabout.
 There she played the "good girl" pursuing Elvis and competing against a vixen type played by Sue Ane Langdon, all the while being stuck in arguments with her father, a bitter carnival hand played by Leif Erickson.
 Variety magazine said that "Miss Freeman hasn't much to do except wring her hands ... but does it prettily."
 In 1964 Freeman received a Photoplay Gold Medal nomination for Best Female Star.

-The other such role was in 1967, when she appeared with Roy Orbison in The Fastest Guitar Alive.
-In 1967, she appeared as the love interest opposite Don Knotts in the Cold War space-race comedy The Reluctant Astronaut.

-In 1977, Freeman costarred as Barbara Robinson in the 13-episode CBS series Code R about the emergency fire, police, and ocean rescue services in the California Channel Islands.
-Tom Simcox played her police chief husband.

-Freeman also made a number of guest appearances on different television shows from the 1950s through the 1980s including National Velvet, Family Affair, Gunsmoke, Wagon Train, and Bonanza.
+Freeman also made a number of guest appearances on different television shows from the 1950s through the 1980s including National Velvet, Perry Mason, Family Affair, Gunsmoke, Wagon Train, and Bonanza.

 In 1966, Freeman guest starred on The Man From U.N.C.L.E. in "The Bat Cave Affair".
 She appeared four times on the NBC western series The Virginian.
 Her last motion picture performance came as "Mrs. Jarvis" in the 1984 horror film, Friday the 13th: The Final Chapter.
 In 1994, Freeman appeared as an actress for the last time in an episode of the TV series Renegade.